NamesMT/Roo-Code/cline_docs/marketplace/implementation/01-architecture.md

 ## Sequence Diagrams

-### Package Loading Sequence
+### Item Loading Sequence

-The following sequence diagram shows how packages are loaded from sources:
+The following sequence diagram shows how items are loaded from sources:

 ```mermaid
 sequenceDiagram